Why is my Windows PC running slow? And how do I fix it?

 Too many browser extensions

 Browser extensions can certainly enhance your user experience, such as Ad Blocker or Grammarly, but they can also be the reason why your computer is running slowly.
 You should also be aware of some browser extensions that aren’t what they say they are.
-They may be browser adware which slow down your computer by downloading ads or pop ups.
+They may be browser adware which slows down your computer by downloading ads or pop ups.

 You should remove any unused browser extensions and toolbars.
 If you are using Chrome, right-click on any extension button, Manage Extensions, and uncheck to disable any you don’t need.
-In Internet Explorer, navigate to Tools, Manage add-ons, Show All add-ons, then select which ones you’d like to disable or remove.
+In Internet Explorer, navigate to Tools, Manage add-ons, Show All add-ons, and then select which ones you’d like to disable or remove.
 In Edge, go to Setting and More, Extensions, then remove.

 You need to clear your cache